nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ![UART connection](images/blink.gif)

-If you haven't already, export the pin and change the mode of the pin from "in” to “out”:
+Export the pin and change the mode from "in” to “out”:

 ```shell
   sudo sh -c 'echo 132 > /sys/class/gpio/export'